betheden/hebrew-grammar/content/stem_nithpael.rst

 and expresses the reflexive voice of the verbal action of the :ref:`stem_piel`.
 The Nithpael stem is formed from the Hithpael stem by inserting the נ from the Niphal stem into the Hithpael prefix (נִתְ).
 It is an extremely rare verbal form in Biblical Hebrew.

-It is recommended to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Nithpael stem.
+.. include:: ../includes/consult_dictionary.txt

 -  DEU 21:8